 Are you struggling with service of process in China?

 Service of process in China can be fraught with difficulties.
-China’s reluctance to allow informal serves further complicates the situation.
-HKPS has conducted dozens of serves in China and none has been disputed to our knowledge.
+China further complicates the situation by not allowing informal serves.
+Nevertheless, HKPS has conducted dozens of serves in China.
+And, furthermore, to our knowledge none has been disputed.

 China and the Hague Service Convention: the facts

-China is a party, or signatory, to the Convention on the Service Abroad of Judicial and Extrajudicial Documents in Civil or Commercial Matters, usually referred to as the Hague Convention on Process Serve.
-China has opposed the service of documents in China under any of the Section 10 alternatives.
-This means that for your serve to be wholly compliant with the Hague Convention, it must go through the Chinese Central Authority.
+Let’s start with some background: The Convention on the Service Abroad of Judicial and Extrajudicial Documents in Civil or Commercial Matters, commonly known as the Hague Convention on Process Serve, includes China as a signatory.
+However, Chinese authorities oppose any service of documents in the country through any of the Section 10 alternatives.
+Therefore, to ensure full compliance with the Hague Convention, you must go through the Chinese Central Authority for your serve.

 How long to complete a Hague Service of Process in China?

-Chinese action under the Hague Convention is notoriously slow, with it sometimes taking as long as two years for an applicant to receive notification of service having been effected.
-The actual service time is reported as being typically 4 – 6 months.
+Chinese action under the Hague Convention is notoriously slow.
+It is not unusual for it to take as long as two years before an applicant receives notification of service having been effected.
+On average, service time is reported as being typically 4 – 6 months.

 How can HKPS effect Service of Process in China?